griddbnet/sql_llm_model/README.md

 # Introduction

+GridDB is a time series database available both on-premise and on the cloud optimized for IoT and Big Data that was developed by Toshiba Digital Solutions Corporation.
+It features an unique key-container model designed specifically to handle both metadata and time series data.
+It's in-memory architecture allows incredible ingestion and query performance.
+GridDB is also horizontally scalable to improve both performance and reliability.

 With the rise in popularity of using Large Language Models (LLMs), general purpose models like GPT-4 have attracted the most interest and media coverage, but many other specialized models exist for the purpose of code generation.
 While many of these models are extremely large and require immense compute power to train and execute, some LLMs can be trained and executed on platforms that are practical and cost effective.

-In this technical report, we demonstrate using an LLM to generate queries for use with GridDB's SQL interface.
-After creating the model we measure the model accuracy and show how to integrate the model into a Flask Application.

-Every database uses a slightly different form of SQL and GridDB is no different.
+As every database uses a slightly different form of SQL and GridDB is no different.
 In particular, GridDB has different time functions compared to other SQL databases and also uses a unique Key-Container data model where it is encouraged to store homogeneous data in multiple tables.
 With these differences in mind, the LLM must be fine-tuned for GridDB and experience tells us that an off the shelf LLM would not produce suitable queries.

+There are both consumer and business use cases for using an LLM to query GridDB.
+For consumers, in would enable the end user to ask simple questions about their own data such as "When do I consume the most electricity?".
+For business analysts and managers, it extends their business intelligence tools allowing for more adhoc queries to dive deeper

+In this technical report, we demonstrate how software developers can utilize an LLM to generate queries for use with GridDB's SQL interface to enhance their application.
 The process used to create and use an LLM for GridDB is as follows:

 1. Determine SQL Generation performance of other models and the feasibility of fine tuning these other models.
 2. Find the datasets that were used to train the models selected in Step 1.